HelloAIXIAOJI/JLang/README.md

 ## Status

-JiLang is experimental and not suitable for production use.
-While technically Turing complete, it was created as a programming experiment.
-Feel free to explore, learn, and contribute, but use mature languages for serious projects.
+JiLang is currently in active development.
+With major improvements in version 0.4.0, the language features are becoming more complete, but it is still not recommended for critical production environments.
+It is both a programming experiment and an evolving tool.
+While we welcome all kinds of exploration, learning and contributions, please consider using more widely validated languages for enterprise-critical applications.

 ## License